 “Sophisticated and uncrewed, the X-37B advances reusable spaceplane technologies and operates experiments in space that are returned for further examination on earth,” Secretary of the Air Force Barbara Barrett said in a released statement.

 There have been six test flights, with the first three landing at Vandenberg AFB in California.
-The past two landings took place at the Kennedy Space Center, Florida.

 Primary Mission: Experimental space test vehicle